dominicmaguire/bac-model-code/README.md

 imwrite(rgbImage, strrep(imagePath,'.png','.tif'),"tif");
 ````
-Read in the cropped tif and apply the segmentation network:
+Read in the cropped tif and apply the segmentation network.
+512x512 patches are used:
 ````MATLAB
 im = imread('croppedImage1-1.tif');
 figure